wonsunahn/CS1632_Reddit_Cats/README.md

 1. Please install the web driver for the browser of your choice.
-The Selenium people just recently announced a new tool called Selenium Manager that can automatically download and install a web driver that matches your current Chrome browser.
-You can invoke Selenium Manager as follows, if you use Windows:
+The Selenium people just recently announced a new tool called Selenium Manager that can automatically download and install a web driver that matches your current browser.
+You can invoke Selenium Manager as follows, assuming you are using Chrome.
+If you want to use Firefox, you can just replace "chrome" with "firefox" in the instructions.

+   On Windows:

    ```
    selenium-manager\windows\selenium-manager.exe --browser chrome
    ```

-   If you use MacOS:
+   On MacOS:

    ```
    selenium-manager/macos/selenium-manager --browser chrome
    ```

-   If you use Linux:
+   On Linux:

    ```
    selenium-manager/linux/selenium-manager --browser chrome